Cape Painting and Carpentry, Inc.

 kitchen cabinets Back downstairs again, once the primer coat of paint was on the walls, the kitchen cabinets were unpacked and installed.

 Windows were framed, sanded, stained and polyurethaned.
 The owners wanted to keep the natural wood color, so the stain used was very light, to keep the pine wood from yellowing, keeping it in harmony with the light natural maple cabinets and butcherblock counters.
-Almost all windows were replaced with double-paned insulated windows for heat retention and for passive solar gain.
 John sanding window frame

-Floor Tile The owners chose tile for the floor because it transfers heat best from the radiant heat used in the kitchen.
+Floor Tile The owners chose tile for the floor because it transfers heat best from the radient heat used for the kitchen.
 They brought back several tile samples and laid them out on the floor with a sample of the maple of the cabinets and granite for the counter under the sink.
 We were all asked for our opinions on the best match.
-Much to the owners' surprise and delight, the least expensive tile won the contest.
-Using tile required the correct sheathing to suport it plus the grout weight to avoid any flexation or tile movement.
+Much to the owners' surprise, the least expensive tile won the contest.

 While the interior of the house was taking shape, landscaping